lemleysamantha/Project-one/README.md

 * Linear Regression Model
 * Lasso Model

-## Split the data into Training and Testing
+## Split the data and target
+We then fed the data in the Machine Learning Model and using the features of the dataset, we  split the processed data into training and testing data.
+We trained our machine learning algorithm with training data then we tested or evaluated our machine learning model with the test data. first we created two variable **X** and **Y** to split data and the target.
+We stored **Price** in **Y** which is our target variable and pass rest of the features in varaible **X**.

+## Split Training and Test data
+for this we created four variables:

+**X_train, X_test, Y_train, and y_test**
-Using the features of the dataset, we feed the data in the Machine Learning Model. split the processed data into training and testing
+As we seperated the target from the data above, we then put all the data to train the module in the **X_train** variable and all the testing data in the variable **X_test**.